Current Openings at RudieSec

 Nice-to-haves:

-Indicators of Interest:
+Indicator of Interest:

 • Put “RudieBuilder” in the Subject line of the email

-• LinkedIn profile link
+• Your LinkedIn profile link

-Role: Principal Math Modeler (FTE – Permanent)
+Role: Data Scientist / Math Modeler (FTE – Permanent)

 Education requirements: Bachelor’s degree or higher in a quantitative field (statistics, mathematics, computer science, engineering, economics, or similar), or equivalent real-world experience demonstrating strong modeling capabilities.